abenzbiria/odoo-openupgrade-wizard/README.md

 extra repositories, or dependencies...

 **Note:**

 - In your repos.yml, preserve ``openupgrade`` and ``server-tools`` repositories to have all the features of the librairies available.
+- In your repos.yml file, the odoo project should be in ``./src/odoo`` and the openupgrade project should be in ``./src/openupgrade/`` folder.

 ## Command: ``pull-submodule``